 However, valid MMJ cardholders can receive price cuts and tax breaks (in addition to a broader selection of cannabis products).
-As a result, many people in the state still wonder how to apply for medical marijuana in Nevada.
+As a result, many people still wonder how to apply for medical marijuana in Nevada.

 How to Get a Medical Marijuana Card in Nevada

-Now that everything is running smoothly, however, we can outline the process for applying for an MMJ card with relative ease.
-First and foremost, you must be a resident of Nevada to apply through the usual process.
+Given that adult-use cannabis is legal in Nevada, it is hardly surprising that the MMJ application process is straightforward.
+First and foremost, you must be a Nevada resident to apply through the usual process.
 You must also have one of the qualifying conditions, which we list later on.
-Given the fact that adult-use cannabis is legal in Nevada, it is hardly a surprise that the MMJ application process is straightforward.

-Step 1 – Schedule an Appointment with a Healthcare Provider
+Step 1 – Get in Touch with an NV Healthcare Provider

 Nevada does not provide a list of healthcare providers who recommend MMJ.
 Fortunately, “420 clinics” are relatively common in Nevada, so it isn’t much of an issue.

-Physician Assistants and Advanced Registered Nurse Practitioners (ARNP) can also complete the Attending Healthcare Provider Statement for you.
+A Physician Assistant, Doctor of Osteopathy (DO), or Advanced Registered Nurse Practitioner (ARNP) can complete the Attending Healthcare Provider Statement for you.

-In the consultation, the doctor will ask you a few questions about your medical history.
+During the consultation, the doctor will ask you a few questions about your medical history.
 The goal is to see if you are a suitable candidate for MMJ.
 By all accounts, Nevada physicians are not particularly strict.
-If you are honest about your situation, they are likely to be understanding.
+If you are honest about your situation, they will likely understand.

-In most instances, the 420 clinic that provides you with your recommendation will do this for you.
-If they don’t, you’ll need to scan the signed form yourself.
-Once you create your account, you can upload and submit the signed form as part of your patient application.
+In most instances, the 420 clinic that provides the recommendation will do this for you.
+You’ll need to scan the signed form yourself if they don’t.

-You also need to scan and upload a copy of the ‘back-side’ of your driver’s license into the online application.
-When signing into the program, the login information is your driver’s license number and a password of your choosing.
+You also need to scan and upload a copy of the back side of your driver’s license into the online application.
+When signing into the program, your driver’s license number and your chosen password are your login information.

-If you prefer to print and mail your application rather than doing it online, you can do so by mailing the appropriate materials (including a photocopy of your valid Nevada driver’s license) to:
+Suppose you prefer to print and mail your application rather than do it online.
+In that case, you can do so by mailing the appropriate materials (including a photocopy of your valid Nevada driver’s license) to:

 Nevada Division of Public and Behavioral Health